 Use props to make your baby more comfortable and to help them see more of what’s around them.
 A rolled-up blanket under their chest or a nursing pillow are great options to give your little one some added support.
 Use mirrors and brightly colored books or toys to entertain your baby and keep them engaged.
-You can also find plenty of tummy time activities on Kinedu.
+You can also find plenty of tummy time activities – like the one above – on Kinedu.

 If your little one has siblings, encourage them to participate and model reaching, stretching, and playing for your baby.
 Get creative and remember to have fun.